 tablespoon vegetable oil

-cup red currant jelly
+cup red currant jelly or apple jelly

 cup Dijon-style mustard